 and upon this bread and this wine,

-that, overshadowed by his life-giving power,
+that, overshadowed by your Spirit’s life-giving power,

 they may be the Body and Blood of your Son,